Aggregation with constant kernel under stochastic resetting: Discussion

-In this work we have obtained the generating function of the aggregation model with constant kernel subject to resetting at a constant rate (in the sense that aggregates of any size explode into monomers at a uniform rate $r$).
-We solved the master equation rather than relying on renewal equations \cite{evans2011diffusion,evans2011optimal,evans2018run}.
-The model under resetting is qualitatively different from the Smoluchovski model, because it exhibits a steady state.
-In the non-equilibrium stationary state, the average density is a decreasing function of the size of the aggregate.
+In this paper we have obtained the generating function of the aggregation model with constant kernel subjected to resetting at a constant rate (in the sense that aggregates of any size explode into monomers at independent Poisson-distributed times).
+We have solved the master equation instead of relying on renewal equations.
+This approach is natural in many-body systems whose constituents are reset independently, and has already been used for local resetting in \cite{miron2020diffusion,pelizzola2020simple}.\\

+The steady state of the model is independent of the initial conditions and contains aggregates of all sizes, whose average density is a decreasing function of the size of the aggregate.
 Moreover, this density assumes a scaling form, in which the size of the aggregate is rescaled according to the resetting rate.
+In the absence of resetting, the aggregation process is irreversible and the concentration of any aggregate of fixed size goes to zero, but the typical size of the aggregates grows systematically with time, and scaling occurs because a change in time scale preserves the mass distribution (provided the mass is rescaled by a time-dependent factor).
+When the model is subjected to resetting, the large-time limit of the distribution of concentration is invariant if the size is rescaled by a rate-dependent factor.
+Indeed low rates of resetting probe the large-time and large-size behaviour of the aggregation process.\\

-The density of aggregates of fixed size is maximised by picking the inverse of the size as the inverse of the size (multiplied by the rate of the aggregation process).
-For aggregates of low size, the optimal resetting rate is of the same order of magnitude as the rate of the aggregation process (which is set to $2$ in our calculations by picking the unit of time).
-The assumption of good mixing is therefore valid for the model under resetting as long as it is valid for the Smoluchovski model In the large-size limit, the optimal resetting rate goes to zero, which is intuitive as a lower resetting rate is more favourable to large aggregates.\\
+The density of aggregates of fixed size in the non-equilibrium steady state is maximised if the resetting rate equals the inverse of the size (multiplied by the rate of the aggregation process).
+The optimal resetting rate is higher for aggregates of low size, and of the same order of magnitude as the rate of the aggregation process (which is set to $2$ in our calculations by picking the unit of time).
+The assumption of good mixing is therefore valid for in model under resetting at optimal values, as long as it is valid for the model without resetting.
+In the large-size limit, the optimal resetting rate goes to zero, which is intuitive as a lower resetting rate is more favourable to large aggregates.\\

 Moreover, the generating function has been used to compute the second moment of the densities as a function of time.
-For initial conditions consisting of polymers of fixed size, the second moment goes exponentially to the steady state, at the resetting rate, unless is is constant, which can be achieved for a unique value of a resetting rate, provided the size of the polymers is strictly larger than one.\\
+For initial conditions consisting of polymers of fixed size (larger than $1$) and generic values of the resetting rate, the second moment goes exponentially to the steady state, and the rate of convergence is equal to the resetting rate.
+However, the second moment can be constant, for a unique value of the resetting rate.\\